ampproject/amphtml/extensions/amp-app-banner/amp-app-banner.md

 </table>

 ## Behavior
 `amp-app-banner` is a wrapper and minimal UI for a cross-platform, fixed-position banner showing a call-to-action to install an app.
-Includes conditional logic to direct to the right app on the right platform, and to hide permenantly if the user dismisses the banner.
+Includes conditional logic to direct to the right app on the right platform, and to hide permanently if the user dismisses the banner.

 ##Data Sources